shouenlee/outline_boost/README.md

 - [ ] Retrieve verses and populate each outline_block (verse_requestor only runs in container with swift compiler, ollama doesn't run in the container.
 Unable to run build_outline e2e.)
 - [ ] Add verses to outline in-line
 - [ ] Build docker compose to use ollama in container
+- [ ] Add configurability to running ollama in a container or on host machine

 Plan:
 1. retrieval all paragraphs in the outline